osmosis-labs/docs/integrate/incentives.md

 In general, each pool targets a particular subsidy level, with omso pools aiming for 1.5x average subsidy, and non-osmo pools aiming for 0.5x the average.
 This target is modified by external incentives matching and by outlier limiting.

-For pools with external incentives which are being matched, the equivlant subsidy level of the external incentives is added to the target (limited by what the normal level would be, ie 1.5x or 0.5x the average).
+For pools with external incentives which are being matched, the equivalant subsidy level of the external incentives is added to the target (limited by what the normal level would be, i.e. 1.5x or 0.5x the average).

 Pools with excessively high swap fees collected may be the result of wash trading with the intent of incentives manipulation, so to limit this potential, we cap the fee APR used in the above calculation to be no more than 3x the average over all pools.
 This means that wash trading can be used to help a pool grow faster, but it cannot be used to create excessively high incentive APRs.